RateCity.com.au

 10 top investment options for young Australians in 2024

 Stepping into the world of financial investments can be an exhilarating, yet intimidating, experience for young Australians.
-Up until now, investing has likely been something you’ve heard about from friends and family, but never considered for yourself.
+Up until now, investing may have been something you’ve heard about from friends and family, but never considered for yourself.
 But that doesn’t have to be the case, as the younger you begin investing, the greater your returns may be over your lifetime.

 Our top ten picks for investments to consider for young Australians include: